ryan-mcclue/unsw/comp3331/wk5/week5.md

 IMPORTANT: All TCP messages will have an ACK response (piggybacking is combining acknowledgement with next outgoing frame)

-FIN and SYN consume 1 byte, i.e. 1 sequence number
+IMPORTANT: FIN and SYN consume 1 byte, i.e. 1 sequence number

 RDT (reliable data transfer) 3.0 is stop-and-wait, ∴ ACKs don't require SEQ numbers